 Beware of Guarantees

-While looking into how to promote your music on streaming platforms, you may come across sites guaranteeing streams or playlist placements.
+While exploring these effective music marketing tactics, you may come across sites guaranteeing streams or playlist placements.
 Be wary of these platforms.

 Chances are they're using clickbait or other dodgy tactics to boost activity.
 Or they are involved in payola, i.e., paying for placement, which can jeopardize your reputation with a DSP.